thomasnield/rxkotlin-poc/README.md

 This is an attempt to implement Rx in pure Kotlin using Kotlin coroutines to handle concurrency and backpressure.
 There are only a handful of operators at the moment, and a couple loose ends need to be worked out like disposal.

-But so far, it is clear there is an opportunity to create an Rx implementation with Kotlin with little effort.
+But so far, it is clear there is an opportunity to create an Rx implementation in Kotlin with little effort.

 Recommended reading to help contribute:
 [Coroutines Guide](https://github.com/Kotlin/kotlinx.coroutines/blob/master/coroutines-guide.md)